Thamesford Trojans

 The Thamesford Trojans are a Junior ice hockey team based in Thamesford, Ontario, Canada.
 They play in the Provincial Junior Hockey League of the Ontario Hockey Association.
-They currently own the Exeter Hawks.

 History

 The Thamesford Trojans were founded in 1976 as members of the Western Ontario Junior D Hockey League.
 In 1988, the league absorbed its competitor leagues and create a large "super league" that was renamed the OHA Junior Development League in 1991.

 The Trojans from the 1989–90 until the 1991–92 season won three straight OHA Cups, the provincial championship.

 In 1990, the Trojans fought all the way to the league finals.
 In the finals they met the Lucan Irish.
 After a hard-fought battle, the Trojans came out on top to win the series 4-games-to-2 and win their first ever OHA Cup.

 The 1991 playoffs saw them reach the OHAJDL finals as well.
 Their opponents again were the Lucan Irish.
 The Trojans improved on the 1990 finals by defeating the Irish 4-games-to-1 to win their second straight OHA Cup.

 The 1992 playoffs again saw the Trojans reach the championship series of the OHAJDL, which was once again against the Lucan Irish.
 This time the Trojans completely dominated and swept the series 4-games-to-none to win a third straight OHA Cup.
 The victory marked the first time since the award was first presented in 1948 that a team had won it three consecutive years.

 In 1993, they made the OHAJDL finals once again, but ran into a team other than Lucan.
 The Mitchell Hawks had won the other conference and were challenging for the OHA Cup for the first time since 1973.
 The Hawks were not to be denied as they won the series 4-games-to-1 and broke the Trojan dynasty.